-LF is categorized as a neglected tropical disease.
-In 1997, the WHO listed it among the six communicable diseases that could potentially be eliminated worldwide.
-Recognizing this, World Health Assembly Resolution 50.29 identified LF as a significant source of global disease burden and called for its elimination.
+LF is categorized as a neglected tropical disease (NTD).
+In 1997, the World Health Organization (WHO) listed it among the six communicable diseases that could potentially be eliminated worldwide.
+Recognizing this, the World Health Assembly (WHA 50.29) identified LF as a significant source of global disease burden and called for its elimination.
 In 2000, the GPELF launched a program for LF elimination by 2020 (Ottesen 2000).
+The GPELF set the parallel goals of alleviating disability from LF, DCP3 chapters are in draft form.
+This paper is distributed for purposes of comment and discussion only.
+It may not be reproduced without permission from the author.
+Copies of draft chapters are available from the author or at www.dcp-3.org.

-The GPELF set the parallel goals of alleviating disability from LF, including hydrocele, lymphedema, and ADLA, and interrupting transmission of the disease with mass drug administration (MDA).
+including hydrocele, lymphedema, and ADLA, and interrupting transmission of the disease with mass drug administration (MDA).

-Although MDA, mosquito control, and bednets have effectively eliminated LF in some countries, MDA has been less successful in others, for social, economic, and geographic reasons (WHO 2011).
-Moreover, even when transmission has been effectively prevented at a population level, large numbers of people will still suffer disability from filarial hydrocele because of cumulative damage to scrotal lymphatics.
+While MDA, mosquito control, and bednets have effectively eliminated LF in some countries, MDA has been less successful in others, for social, economic, and geographic reasons (WHO 2011).
+Moreover, even when transmission has been effectively prevented at a population level, large numbers of people will still suffer disability from filarial hydrocele due to cumulative damage to scrotal lymphatics.